TARUNBEDI16/tarunbedi16/README.md

 ## 💼 Experience

-**📊 IT Data Receptionist — SIM-TEK WORLD LTD, Cardiff, UK** *(Jan – Feb 2026)*
-- Maintained and updated client and operational databases, ensuring data integrity and accuracy across all digital records
-- Processed and logged incoming data requests and IT support tickets, using internal systems to track status, resolution time, and department-level reporting
-- Supported data entry and document management workflows, contributing to structured record-keeping and information retrieval processes
-- Acted as a point of contact between technical teams and clients, translating technical information clearly building the communication bridge between IT and non-technical stakeholders

 **📊 Data Science Intern — Shape My Skills Pvt.
-Ltd, India** *(Jul – Aug 2023)*
+Ltd, India** *(Jul – Aug 2023)* Worked in a cross-functional team of Analysts and Product Managers within Forecasting and combinatorial Optimisation domains.
-- Built Random Forest & K-Means models on 10,000+ row datasets — achieved **12% accuracy improvement**, directly adopted by client teams
+• Implemented Random Forest and K-Means models on 10,000+ row datasets, achieving a 7% uplift in prediction accuracy with outputs adopted directly by client teams for operational decision-making.
-- Designed interactive KPI dashboards across 3 business departments
-- Presented complex outputs to non-technical stakeholders, influencing client strategy
+• Designed interactive dashboards in Power BI for better real-time performance monitoring and data-driven planning.
+• Collaborated effectively with analysts, product managers under tight deadlines, translating complex business problems into actionable data-driven solutions

 ---